The best way to self host

 Currently, Oracle Cloud is offering amazing Always-Free tier with 2 AMD CPU cores or 4 ARM cores and 24 Gigs of RAM, also 200 GB storage, which is more than enough for most use-cases.

-You can follow an amazing guide on their website to quickly get started, or expand the Steps below.
+You can follow an amazing guide on their website to quickly get started, or Click here for my guide

 CapRover should be available on the domain name you configured it with.